-We would like to thank teachers on the National Award for Special Educational Needs Coordination Programme (removed for review purposes University, U.K.) who consented to their research findings and comments being referred to in this article.
+We would like to thank teachers on the National Award for Special Educational Needs Coordination Programme (Plymouth University, U.K.) who consented to their research findings and comments being referred to in this article.
 We would also like to thank the reviewers of the article for their constructive and helpful feedback.